 In 1988, King Hussein of Jordan relinquished his claim to Judea and Samaria, in favor of the PLO.
 But since Jordan had no legitimate rights to the territory to begin with, the gesture was meaningless.

-It is true that the Palestinian Arabs wish to possess Judea and Samaria (not to mention Haifa and Tel Aviv), and there are numerous members of the UN that agree with them for religious, cultural, economic and yes, antisemitic reasons.
+It is true that the Palestinian Arabs wish to possess Judea and Samaria (not to mention Haifa and Tel Aviv), and there are numerous members of the United Nations that agree with them for religious, cultural, economic, and yes, anti-Semitic reasons.
 But wishing will not make the 1949 armistice lines a border, and wishing will not make Palestinian Arabs the legitimate heirs of the British Mandate, nor—despite their creative approach to history—the aboriginal inhabitants of the Land of Israel.

 Settlements are illegal under international law

 This is a favorite of many news media and European governments, who feel a compulsion to add “which are illegal under international law” after any mention of Israeli settlements.
 But even if you accept (as I do not) that Israel’s possession of Judea and Samaria constitutes belligerent occupation, the usual argument that settlements constitute a violation of the Fourth Geneva Convention provision against population transfer into an occupied territory is very weak.
 This protocol was established after World War II with the intent of criminalizing actions such as Germany’s deportation of its Jewish residents to occupied Poland and not to prohibit voluntary settlement on public lands (a more complete treatment of this subject is here).
 It should be noted that there have been additions made (e.g., the 1977 “Additional Protocol I”) to the Geneva convention specifically aimed at Israeli policy, but Israel and other nations, including the U.S., have not ratified them.